Hedgehog's Dilemma (Neon Genesis Evangelion): Reception

 "Hedgehog's Dilemma" aired on October 25, 1995, and scored a 5.8% rating of audience share on Japanese TV.
-The episode was generally well received by critics.
-Stephen Bijan, writing for The Verge, described "Hedgehog's Dilemma"'s plot as one of the great tensions of the series and Shinji's reactions as instructive; he also considered the episode as an example of the show capacity of "synthesizing its philosophical influences into a coherent, cohesive whole".
+The episode was generally well-received by critics.
+Stephen Bijan, writing for The Verge, described "Hedgehog's Dilemma"'s plot as one of the great tensions of the series and Shinji's reactions as instructive; he also considered the episode as an example of the show's capacity of "synthesizing its philosophical influences into a coherent, cohesive whole".
 Anime News Network's reviewer Nick Creamer described it as "harrowing" and a "wholly tonal, visually driven experience".

+Screen Rant ranked it among the best Neon Genesis Evangelion episodes for its character exploration.
 EX.org's Peter Cahill praised "A Transfer" and "Hedgehog's Dilemma", but also stated "action fans might be a little disappointed in the story", since character psychology has a more prominent role in it than mecha fights.
 Max Covill of Film School Rejects ranked "Hedgehog's Dilemma" among the lowest of Neon Genesis Evangelion episodes; he criticized Shinji for being "whiny and unlikable", attributing the negative traits to the exclusion of Anno from the screenplay, but he also listed the scene of the colloquy between Shinji and Misato, with the Nerv logo in the background, among the "perfect shots" of the series.
 Anthony Gramuglia from Comic Book Resources defended Shinji's refusal to pilot the Eva and his weakness, comparing him to Amuro Ray from Mobile Suit Gundam, which he said was viewed "more favorably" by anime fans.

 The Animé Café Japanese reviewer Akio Nagatomi described the scene in which Kensuke plays a survivor game alone as an example of the "incongruous character traits" presented in the episode.
 He also said that the viewer is never concerned about the plot development, since "It's just not that well written".
 Jane Nagatomi similarly described the ending as "predictable enough", but praised the scene in which Shinji, Toji and Kensuke talk as "really cute", "definitely a touch different".
+According to Yahoo! website, "Hedgehog's Dilemma" demonstrates what makes Shinji "a frustrating protagonist for many viewers", but in a thoughtful and atmospheric manner.
 Writer Dennis Redmond described the natural scenery around Tokyo-3 shown in the episode as "gorgeous".
 Forbes Lauren Orsini praised the final scene's still frame of Shinji and Misato, describing it as a "refreshing alternative" from the frenetic action of modern shows and "a silent response to the noise that allows us to look inward alongside these characters".

 Psychology Todays Walter Veit attributed the popularization of the concept of the porcupine dilemma to Evangelion.
+The town of Hakone, the setting for the fictional Tokyo-3, has over the years launched tourism and urban development projects that use the series to promote the area, including dedicated initiatives in the Sengokuhara district, where Shinji first meets Kensuke.
 Official merchandise based on the episode has also been released, including lighters, umbrellas, and t-shirts.